 The issue arose in the Middle Ages.
 We must remember that we are talking about an era in which parental authority, as well as respect for age and tradition, were far stronger than they are now.
-Normally it was expected that a child would act in accordance with the will of his or her parents.
+Normally it was expected that a child would act in accordance with the will of the parents.

-In addition, the Talmud states that “Forty days before a child is formed, a heavenly voice declares: the daughter of X to the son of Y.” Marriages are made in heaven, and presumably the child is in a better position than his parents to recognise his soul-mate.
+In addition, the Talmud states that “Forty days before a child is formed, a heavenly voice declares: the daughter of X to the son of Y.” Marriages are made in heaven, and presumably the child is in a better position than the parents to recognise their own soul-mate.

 As for Isaac, Rashba’s explanation is simple.
 Isaac was a “perfect offering”, a child of special sanctity, who (unlike Abraham and Jacob, both of whom travelled to Egypt) was not allowed to leave the land of Israel.
 Had this is not been so, says Rashba, he would certainly have undertaken the journey himself to choose a wife (Rashba, Teshuvot ha-meyuchasot le-Ramban, 272).